willwull/circle-slider/README.md

 })
 ```

+Note that the `sliderMove` event gets triggered when using `setAngle`.

 Since `CircleSlider` extends `eventemitter3`, you can also use functions like `once` instead of `on`.

 Further reading [here](https://nodejs.org/api/events.html#events_class_eventemitter) (`eventemitter3` uses the same API as node `events`).